Note: As of March 9, 2023, we are no longer accepting new applications for this yearās internship …

 - Interns are responsible for completing two projects during the internship.
 Preceptors must approve the project choice, and must approve whether they work with partners or a small group, if requested.

-- The first is a presentation on the health care system of another country.Ā If there are more than 6 interns, other options for a topic may be offered.
-Each intern presents to preceptors and other interns in the second or third week of the internship.
-We anticipate the intern will also give this presentation to peers or the public in the fall.
+- The first is a presentation on the health care system of another country.
+If there are more than six interns, other options for a topic may be offered.
+Each intern will present their work to preceptors and other interns during the second or third week of the internship.
+We anticipate that interns will want to give their presentations to peers or the public in the fall.

 REQUIREMENTS:

-Electronics: All interns will need their own computer and access to the internet.
-Internet should be strong enough to allow you to participate by both video and audio.
+Electronics: All interns will need their own computer and access to a broadband internet connection permitting participation by both video and audio.
 Some preceptors and guest speakers are discouraged by a computer screen half-filled with black boxes, so plan to have your video on.

 The skills listed in the application are not prerequisites for this internship.
 They are asked merely to have an idea of where our interns are starting from, which interns might be of help to each other, and which skill instruction may be desired in our curriculum.